botlabs-gg/yagpdb-docs-v2/content/learn/beginner/command-arguments.md

 +++
 title = "Command Arguments"
 weight = 240
+description = "Learn how to parse and validate arguments for custom commands."
 +++

 When we were starting to write Custom Commands, we stuck to a somewhat static custom command---one that doesn't take